Paul B. Henry: Legacy

 Henry was succeeded in Congress by Vern Ehlers, a fellow faculty member at Calvin College who had also succeeded Henry in the state senate.

 Henry Hall at Grand Valley State University in Grand Rapids is named after Paul B. Henry.
 It houses the Biology department, three lecture halls, and several computer labs.
 The Paul B. Henry Congressional Internship supports a student from GVSU to work in the Washington, D.C. office of a member of the Michigan delegation with a scholarship from the Paul B. Henry Foundation.

 M-6, a highway on the south side of Grand Rapids connecting Interstate 96 and Interstate 196, was named the Paul B. Henry Freeway.
 Construction on the highway began in 1997 and was completed in 2004, four years ahead of schedule.

 Calvin College established The Paul B. Henry Institute for the Study of Christianity and Politics in 1997 to continue the work of integrating Christian faith and politics advanced by its namesake.

-A multi use trail from Kentwood, through Caledonia, Middleville, and Hastings on through to Vermontville was named the Paul Henry-Thornapple Trail.
+A multi use trail from Kentwood, through Caledonia, Middleville, and Hastings on through to Vermontville was named the Paul Henry–Thornapple Rail Trail.